imuledx/ElasticSearch-De-Duplicator/README.md

 This was done kind of on the fly.
 It works, but it isn't pretty.
 Maybe I'll make it better one day but for now it does what I need it to.
 If you need to use it, you'll need to change some paths and likely names as well.
 This is just to give an idea of a way to de-duplicate.

+UPDATE: It was Logstash giving me all the problems.
+I switched to just sending documents directly with a script using the ES API and my problems went away.
+Hopefully no one actually needs this.